python/cpython/Doc/library/inspect.rst

 .. function:: isclass(object)

-   Return true if the object is a class.
+   Return true if the object is a class, whether built-in or created in Python code.

 .. function:: ismethod(object)

-   Return true if the object is a method.
+   Return true if the object is a bound method written in Python.

 .. function:: isfunction(object)

-   Return true if the object is a Python function or unnamed (:term:`lambda`) function.
+   Return true if the object is a Python function, which includes functions created by a :term:`lambda` expression.

 .. function:: isgeneratorfunction(object)